tajmone/AlanStdLib/CLOTHING_DEV.md

 ## Dispose of `worn` and `wearing`

-Before actually removing the `worn` entity and the `wearing` set from the library code, and use instead just the `donned` boolean attribute (which will be renamed to `worn`) any references to them (in VERBs, EVENTs, etc.) must be subsituted with the new system.
+Before actually removing the `worn` entity and the `wearing` set from the library code, and use instead just the `worn` boolean attribute (which will be renamed to `worn`) any references to them (in VERBs, EVENTs, etc.) must be subsituted with the new system.
 This will require a gradual approach, starting with the `clothing` class initialization and the `wear` and `remove` verbs, and then dealing with the `i` (inventory) verb, and then adapting every other verb that references `worn` and `wearing`.

-- [x] __MOVE `donned` ON `thing`__ — The `donned` attribute must be made available on the `thing` class, not just on `clothing`, fro two reasons:
+- [x] __MOVE `donned` ON `thing`__ — The `donned` attribute (now `worn`) must be made available on the `thing` class, not just on `clothing`, fro two reasons:
     1. Allow to carry out checks in syntaxes of verbs that might affect worn items.
     1. Enable authors to implement non-clothing wearables (eg. wearable `device`s like VR goggles).
 - [ ] __CLOTHING INITIALIZATION__ — Tweak initialization of `clothing`:
     + [x] Comment out the code that iterates every ACTOR to see if the clothing instance is in its `wearing` set in order to make it `donned` and, in case of the Hero, move it to `worn`.
-None of this is any longer necessary, for a clothing items only needs to be DIRECTLY IN an ACTOR and `IS donned` for it to be worn by the actor.
+None of this is any longer necessary, for a clothing items only needs to be DIRECTLY IN an ACTOR and `IS worn` for it to be worn by the actor.
     + [x] Suppress scheduling the `worn_clothing_check` EVENT.
 That's no longer required.
 - [ ] __EVENT `worn_clothing_check`__:
     + [x] Commented out the whole event for it's no longer strictly required.
-    + [ ] Now that the loop bug was fixed in Alan, we could use the event to check that any clothing item `INDIRECTLY IN HERO` is set to `NOT donned`.
-Although this should never happen due to Library verbs (which will now handle carefully the `donned` attribute in _any_ transferred thing), chances are that authors-created verbs in an adventure might not be handling these subtle cases correctly, and this event might help them.
+    + [ ] Now that the loop bug was fixed in Alan, we could use the event to check that any clothing item `INDIRECTLY IN HERO` is set to `NOT worn`.
+Although this should never happen due to Library verbs (which will now handle carefully the `worn` attribute in _any_ transferred thing), chances are that authors-created verbs in an adventure might not be handling these subtle cases correctly, and this event might help them.

         > __NOTE__ — I haven't implement such checks in the Italian library, partly due to the bug, partly because I didn't see it as strictly necessary; still, all clothing tests passed without problems.